h5bp/Front-end-Developer-Interview-Questions/README.md

 * Any familiarity with styling SVG?
 * How do you optimize your webpages for print?
 * What are some of the "gotchas" for writing efficient CSS?
-* Do you use LESS?
+* Do you use CSS preprocessors?
+	* If so, describe what you like and dislike about the CSS preprocessors you have used.
 * How would you implement a web design comp that uses non-standard fonts? (avoid mentioning webfonts so they can figure it out)
 * Explain how a browser determines what elements match a CSS selector?